 The selling stockholder may use brokers, dealers, underwriters or agents to sell its shares.
 The selling stockholder currently intends to sell up to all of the shares through its broker-dealer affiliate, Wachovia Securities, Inc. Such affiliate and any other persons acting as agents may receive compensation in the form of commissions, discounts or concessions.
 This compensation may be paid by the selling stockholder or the purchasers of the shares for whom such persons may act as agent, or to whom they may sell as principal, or both.
 The compensation as to a particular person may be less than or in excess of customary commissions.
-The selling stockholder has advised us that it will purchase the shares offered hereby in the ordinary course of its business and, at the time of its purchase or receipt of such shares, it will not have any agreements or understandings, direct or indirect, with any person to distribute such shares.
 The selling stockholder and any agents or broker-dealers that participate with the selling stockholder in its offer and sale of the shares may be deemed to be "underwriters" within the meaning of the Securities Act.
 Any commissions they receive and any profit they realize on the resale of the shares by them may be deemed to be underwriting discounts and commissions under the Securities Act.
 Neither we nor the selling stockholder can presently estimate the amount of such compensation.